SuDIS-ZJU/awesome-tabular-data-augmentation/README.md

 # :clubs: Tabular Data Augmentation for Machine Learning: Progress and Prospects of Embracing Generative AI.

 A survey providing a comprehensive examination of tabular data augmentation (TDA) methods tailored for ML scenarios, with a special emphasis on the recent advancements in incorporating generative AI techniques.

-[Paper](https://arxiv.org/abs/2407.21523)
+Checkout the latest version of the paper at [Arxiv](https://arxiv.org/abs/2407.21523).

+**This content is a work in progress and will be continuously updated.
+Stay tuned!**

 ## An example of TDA for ML
 ![Sources](Figures/TDA_scenario.png)